harp-tech/harp-tech.github.io/articles/getting-started.md

 3 - Download the latest release of Bonsai.Harp package through the Bonsai Package Manager.
 [Detailed instructions can be found here](https://bonsai-rx.org/docs/articles/packages.html)

 4 - Install the device specific package for the Harp device you are using.
-To achieve this, change `package source` to `nuget.org`.
-In the search bar, look for your device by typing: `harp.<device>`.
+First change `package source` to `nuget.org` then, in the search bar, look for your device by typing: `harp.<device>`.
 For instance, for the Harp Behavior board, you would get:

 ![HarpDevicePackage](~/images/../../../images/behaviorpackage.png)